 Sport Malta Awards finalists announced

-Last year’s winners Steve Camilleri (waterpolo), Charlotte Wingfield (athletics), waterpolo coach Karl Izzo, Ben Plumpton (waterpolo) and Sara Xuereb (bowling) are all again in contention for this year’s event.
+Last year’s winners, Steve Camilleri (waterpolo), Charlotte Wingfield (athletics), water-polo coach Karl Izzo, Ben Plumpton (waterpolo) and Sara Xuereb (bowling) are all again in contention for the honours.

-Football also made a return among the finalists with Coach Silvio Vella and his Malta U-21 football national team also shortlisted among the finalists along with retired referee Esther Azzopardi.

-This year’s winners will be decided by a panel of sports journalists during a gala night that will be held at the Mediterranean Conference Centre on Saturday, February 25.
+A panel of sports journalists will decide the winners of the seven categories contested during a gala night on February 25 at the Mediterranean Conference Centre.

-During the night, the public will vote for the winner of the People’s Choice Award.
+The People’s Choice Award will be decided by the public via televoting.

 People’s Choice Award: T. Carannante (bowling), W. Chetcuti (shooting), K. Galea (triathlon), D. Thornton (rowing), J. Zammit (cycling).